jwcarr/eyekit/README.md

 Eyekit
 ======

 Eyekit is a Python package for handling and visualizing eyetracking data, with a particular emphasis on the reading of sentences and multiline passages presented in a fixed-width font.
+Eyekit is licensed under the terms of the MIT License.

+Full documentation can be found at https://jwcarr.github.io/eyekit/ but the guide on this page is a good place to start.

 Installation